-The staffing crisis can also be addressed by shifting to an all-career workforce and abolishing the city carrier
+The staffing crisis can also be addressed by shifting to an all-career workforce and abolishing the city carrier assistant position.
+The CCA position, in its current form, no longer serves the Postal Service or our craft.

 Overwhelming turnover is seriously undermining service.
-While we have made positive strides in our recent agreements to convert certain installations across the country to the all-career model.
-NALC seeks to convert all CCAs
+While we have made positive strides in our recent agreements to convert certain installations across the country to the all-career model, NALC seeks to convert all CCAs to career positions and make the all-career model the standard nationwide.